Why Canadians Delay Dental Visits

 • Teeth grinding damage

-• Early infections
+• Hidden infections

-Prevention is always less invasive than repair.
+Prevention is always less invasive than treatment.

 How to Avoid Delaying Dental Care